axodotdev/cargo-dist/CONTRIBUTING.md

 **2. Write tests, or at least detailed reproduction steps**

 If you find a bug, the best way to prioritize getting it fixed is to open a PR with a failing test!
-If you a opening a bug fix PR, please add a test to show that your fix works.
+If you are opening a bug fix PR, please add a test to show that your fix works.

 **3. Overcommunicate**